Intercept HTTP Requests

 });

-Attach the logger to a specific test / fixture or enable it globally.
+To enable this request hook, attach the logger to a specific test / fixture or the entire test run:

 The RequestLogger